Application Process for Saskatchewan Students

 The first annual Senior Girls Volleyball Tournament was held in 1998 and is still going strong today!

 Luther graduates have gone on to universities such as Harvard, Oxford, Pennsylvania State, McGill, Queen’s and other renowned educational institutions throughout Canada, North America and the world.

 Did you know there is a 3rd floor to the boy's dorm?
 It was traditionally assigned to upper level students who were more mature & responsible.
 Students who lived up there in the 1940’s confessed, in hushed tones, to having a radio when those devices were against school policy.

 The choral tradition at Luther began in 1914.
 In addition to in-school performances, the choir has shared its ministry of music with many congregations across Canada and has performed regularly on local and national radio and television shows, at contests and festivals.

-Luther College High School has changed to a new online general admissions application process for 2018-19 applicants.
+Luther College High School has changed to an online general admissions application process for all applicants.
 We no longer have a paper form available and all applicants are expected to complete the online application process.
 Please review the steps below before proceeding with your application.

 Saskatchewan residency is defined in accordance with the regulation of the Ministry of Education of the Government of Saskatchewan.
 Proof of Saskatchewan residence is required upon request.
 Students who live with their parents in Saskatchewan but outside of a 100 kilometre radius of Regina are required to live in the on campus dormitory.